rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-29-be12cbcb077f6466-correction-in-notice-no-20250728-61-dtd-28072025-bonus-issue-of-abate-as-industr.md

 stocks:
 - ABATE
 tags:
+- abate-as-industries
+- bonus
+- corporate-action
 - correction
-- bonus-issue
-- corporate-actions
-- abate-as-industries
 title: Correction in Notice No. 20250728-61 - Bonus Issue of Abate AS Industries Ltd.
 ---